-The 600 MeV Synchrocyclotron (SC), built in 1957, was CERN’s first accelerator.
+The 600-MeV Synchrocyclotron (SC), which came into operation in 1957, was CERN’s first accelerator.
 It provided beams for CERN’s first experiments in particle and nuclear physics.

 At that time, theory predicted that a short-lived particle called the “pion” should decay into an electron and a neutrino, so scientists designed an SC experiment to stop pions and study their decays.
 In 1958, only a few hours after the start of the experiment, the first images showed clear evidence of this rare decay.
 This discovery spread CERN’s name around the world.

 Over the following years, scientists at the SC continued to make many important measurements on particles, atoms and nuclei.
 In 1964, this machine started to concentrate on nuclear physics alone, leaving particle physics to the newer and more powerful Proton Synchrotron.

 In 1967, it began supplying beams for a dedicated radioactive-ion-beam facility called ISOLDE, which still carries out research ranging from pure nuclear physics to astrophysics and medical physics.
 In 1990, ISOLDE was transferred to the Proton Synchrotron Booster, and the SC closed down after 33 years of service.